dngatimin95/dngatimin95/README.md

 ### Welcome to my page! :tada:

 I'm currently building things that I find interesting, especially within the field of AI and ML :brain:
+ - :hammer: Currently working on building websites / implementing Neural Networks
+ - 🤔 Currently focused on learning to build websites with Django

 <!--